LLC for Dropshipping 2026 | Shopify & International | USLLCGlobal

 • Data breaches.
 If your Shopify store collects customer data and that data is compromised, you face potential liability under state data breach notification laws and, for European customers, GDPR.

+The dropshipping liability gap.
 Many dropshippers believe "I do not touch the product, so I am not liable."
 This is incorrect.
 Under US product liability law, every party in the distribution chain — manufacturer, distributor, and retailer — can be held liable for product defects.
 As the retailer, you are in the chain.

-Unlocking US Payment Processing
+Unlocking US payment processing

 For international dropshippers, accessing US payment processors is often the primary reason for forming a US LLC.
 Here is the landscape: